Backpacking through Europe in 1994

 Or did you know you can visit the Villa in Prague where Mozart wrote Don Giovanni and then see the opera in the theater it was first performed, all for under $5?

-After reading through the book, I decided to ditch my idea of sleeping in a tent in public parks, and go with staying indoors at hostels when I couldn’t stay with friends.
-One less thing I needed to buy and take with me, and infinitely more safe.
+After reading through the book, I decided to ditch my idea of sleeping in my tent in public parks (probably illegal anyway), and go with staying indoors at hostels when I couldn’t stay with friends.

 This guide book would become my bible, and I felt much more confident that I could make this happen.
 I could not wait to get out of Kearney, Nebraska!